 Diabetes is a condition that makes it difficult for our bodies to process food and produce insulin, increasing the level of sugar we have in our blood.
 These changes to our blood make it difficult for blood to get to certain extremities, especially our feet.

-Without the nutrients that blood supplies, you may experience pain, tingling, difficulty walking, or other sensations.
+Without the nutrients that blood supplies, you may experience pain, difficulty walking, or other sensations like numbness, burning or tingling; this is often called “diabetic neuropathy.”.
 In the most serious cases, amputation may be required.

-If you suffer from foot pain caused by diabetes, both primary care physicians and specialized podiatrists can help you manage your diabetes and prevent foot pain from arising or escalating.
+The American Diabetes Association recommends an annual foot exam with a foot specialist if you suffer from diabetes.
+Doctors who specialize in diabetic foot care can help you manage your diabetes and prevent foot pain from arising or escalating.

 You can take an active role in managing your diabetes and feet by following a few simple tips: